coumbaya/feta/README.md

         https://www.monetdb.org/Home

-      MonetDB is an open source column-oriented database management system.
+      MonetDB is a full-fledged relational column-oriented DBMS database management system, that supports the SQL:2003       standard, provide client interfaces (e.g. ODBC and JDBC), as well as application programming interfaces for
+      various languages (C, Python, Java, Ruby, Perl, and PHP)

       This is an alternative DB system used to store FETA's federated log.